Tavernari/DIContainer/README.md

 ## Resolving dependencies

-To resolve your dependencies you have two ways, you can access the `Container` directly or you can use `@Injected` to do it automaticly.
+To resolve your dependencies, you have two ways.
+You can access the `Container` directly or use `@Injected` to do it automatically.

 ### Using resolve from Container